-84. Encouraging examples of court engagement include the case of a young Togolese domestic worker held in forced labour, where the court found that the state had a duty to criminalise grave labour exploitation by private entities.121.
+84. Encouraging examples of court engagement include the case of a young Togolese domestic worker held in forced labour, where the court found that the State had a duty to criminalize grave labour exploitation by private entities.
 In Norway, workers can take legal action in court when their rights are violated.
-Access to court is free and free legal aid is available for those below a certain income threshold.
-At Service Centers for Foreign Workers, relevant government departments work together to inform foreign nationals arriving in Norway for employment of their rights and help them to promptly process their applications.122
+Access to court is free and free legal aid is available to those below a certain income threshold.
+At Service Centres for Foreign Workers, relevant government departments work together to inform foreign nationals arriving in Norway for employment of their rights and help them to promptly process their applications.

-3. The role of other transnational actors and factors
+3. Role of other transnational actors and factors

 85. Governments and employers are not the only entities that influence workers' ability to exercise their peaceful assembly and association rights.
-Multilateral financial institutions may condition government loans on measures that weaken labour protections, deny workers a voice in the process and move employment toward informality.
-Recent International Monetary Fund loans to Romania and Greece123 were conditioned on limiting or denying workers' rights and benefits.
-Meanwhile, the same financial institutions fail to enforce their own labour standards, as in Uzbekistan, where the World Bank funded projects that benefit the government's cotton sector are plagued by State-sponsored forced labour.124 The Special Rapporteur notes that the World Bank recently adopted a new Environmental and Social Framework that specifies workers' rights that must be respected in Bank-financed projects.
-He is concerned however, that the labour safeguards do not reference international human rights standards and as such may be weakened by national laws.125
+Multilateral financial institutions may condition government loans on measures that weaken labour protections, deny workers a voice in the process and move employment towards informality.
+Recent International Monetary Fund loans to Romania and Greece were conditioned on limiting or denying workers' rights and benefits.
+Meanwhile, the same financial institutions fail to enforce their own labour standards, as in Uzbekistan, where the World Bank-funded projects that benefit the Government's cotton sector are plagued by State-sponsored forced labour.
+The Special Rapporteur notes that the World Bank recently adopted a new environmental and social framework that specifies that workers' rights must be respected in Bank-financed projects.
+He is concerned, however, that the labour safeguards do not reference international human rights standards and, as such, may be weakened by national laws.
+112

-86. Today's trade and investment agreements regulate broad aspects of international economic and social relations-many of which affect human rights.
-In recent years, trade agreements negotiated by Canada, the European Union and United States incorporated labour provisions to address worker rights failings.
-Although trade agreements have helped encourage some countries, such as Bahrain,126 Oman and Peru127 (signatories to bilateral trade agreements with the United States), to undertake legal reforms prior to ratification, they have not addressed changes required to guarantee full freedom of peaceful assembly and association, and provisions have been poorly enforced.
+86. Today's trade and investment agreements regulate broad aspects of international economic and social relations, many of which affect human rights.
+In recent years, trade agreements negotiated by Canada, the European Union and the United States incorporated labour provisions to address worker rights failings.
+Although trade agreements have helped encourage some countries, such as